Electrochemistry: Electrolysis

 The spontaneous redox reactions of a conventional battery produce electricity through the different reduction potentials of the cathode and anode in the electrolyte.
 However, electrolysis requires an external source of electrical energy to induce a chemical reaction, and this process takes place in a compartment called an electrolytic cell.

 Electrolysis of molten sodium chloride

 When molten, the salt sodium chloride can be electrolyzed to yield metallic sodium and gaseous chlorine.
-Industrially this process takes place in a special cell named Down's cell.
+Industrially this process takes place in a special cell named Downs cell.
 The cell is connected to an electrical power supply, allowing electrons to migrate from the power supply to the electrolytic cell.

-Reactions that take place in a Down's cell are the following:
+Reactions that take place in a Downs cell are the following: